About a year and a half ago, I began to

 I'm Gustav (twitter), I'm the co-founder and tech lead of the small

-danish consulting firm bambuu, that primarily works with React, React Native and Node.
+danish waste-management company Reccoon, that primarily works with React, React Native and Django.